dev-null321/Ghost-Shell/README.md

 # Ghost Shell

-Certainly!
-Here is a more polished and professional description for Ghost Shell:

----

 **Ghost Shell: A Linux Malware Dropper**

 Ghost Shell is a proof-of-concept (POC) malware dropper designed specifically for Linux systems.
 A malware dropper is a type of malicious program or software that is engineered to deliver and install other types of malware on a target system.
 The primary objective of a malware dropper is to evade detection and bypass security measures by employing various delivery methods, such as email attachments, malicious links, drive-by downloads, or infected software updates.